 Summer in the South means a veggie invasion – that period in July and August when everyone is looking for ways to use up summer squash and zucchini.
-I know my garden is overrun with it, and my friends, family and coworkers are just as squashed out as I am.
-As in, eating it at every meal.
+I know my garden is overrun with it, and my friends, family and coworkers are just as squashed out as I am (as in, eating it at every meal).

 But if you’re going to be eating a lot of something, it might as well be squash.
 Raw yellow summer squash has virtually no calories – a whole cup has just 18 calories and 1 fat calorie (though that doesn’t count the ranch dressing that I like to dip it in) – and it’s a great source of vitamin C, an antioxidant that helps promote healing in skin, bones and connective tissue.
-Cooking the squash doubles the calories, but 36 calories in a cup certainly is one of the healthier options you can enjoy.
+Cooking the squash doubles the calories, but with just 36 calories in a cup, it certainly is one of the healthier options you can enjoy.

-Fry Squash Into Fritters or Croquettes
+1. Fry Squash Into Fritters or Croquettes

-Freeze Squash and “Put It Up” for Winter
+2. Freeze Squash for Winter

-Slice Squash Into Noodles
+3. Slice Squash Into Noodles

-Make Squash Kid-Friendly
+4. Make Squash Kid-Friendly

-Diversify Your Squash Recipe Repertoire
+5. Diversify Your Squash Recipe Repertoire

 Grilled squash – which can be paired with other summer veggies – is perfect on a warm summer evening, and even better topped with a basil vinaigrette.
 Got crookneck or pattypan (scallop) squash?
 Stuff them with a tasty mixture of bread crumbs, herbs and bacon in our Garden-Stuffed Yellow Squash recipe (pictured above).
 Finally, this Italian Squash Medley utilizes other veggies as a microwave-friendly supper side dish – that means you don’t even have to turn on the oven.
 The perfect meal for a summer heat wave!